StollD/cursor-hider/README.md

 # cursor-hider
-Hides the cursor while screenshotting (Kerbal Space Program)
+Hides the cursor while the UI is hidden (Kerbal Space Program)